How to Train Your Dragon: Films

-Original animated trilogy
+Animated trilogy

 How to Train Your Dragon (2010)

 How to Train Your Dragon, the first film in the series, was released on March 26, 2010.
-It was directed by Dean DeBlois and Chris Sanders, and is inspired by the 2003 book of the same name by Cressida Cowell.
-The story takes place in a mythical Viking world where a young Viking teenager named Hiccup aspires to follow his tribe's tradition of becoming a dragon slayer.
-After finally capturing his first dragon, and with his chance of finally gaining the tribe's acceptance, he finds that he no longer has the desire to kill the dragon and instead befriends it.
-The film grossed nearly $500 million worldwide, and was nominated for the Academy Award for Best Animated Feature.
+It was written and directed by Chris Sanders and Dean DeBlois, and is inspired by the 2003 book of the same name by Cressida Cowell.
+The story takes place in a mythical Fantasy Viking world where a young Viking teenager named Hiccup aspires to follow his tribe's tradition of becoming a dragon slayer.
+After finally capturing his first dragon the infamous and elusive Night Fury, and with his chance of finally gaining the tribe's acceptance and father's recognition, he finds that he no longer has the desire to kill the dragon and instead befriends it.
+He soon realizes that to protect the Night Fury (Toothless) he must show the Vikings the truth of dragons.
+The film grossed nearly $500 million worldwide and was nominated for the Academy Award for Best Animated Feature.

 How to Train Your Dragon 2 (2014)

 A sequel, How to Train Your Dragon 2, was confirmed on April 27, 2010.
 The film was written and directed by DeBlois, the co-director of the first film.
-Bonnie Arnold, the producer of the first film, also returned, with Sanders, who co-directed the first film, only exec-producing this time due to his involvement with The Croods and its sequel until the latter was delayed.
+Bonnie Arnold, the producer of the first film, also returned, with Sanders, who co-directed the first film, serves as an executive producer for the second instead due to his work on the film The Croods and its sequel.
 The film was released on June 13, 2014.
-It was announced that the entire original voice cast – Baruchel, Butler, Ferguson, Ferrera, Hill, Mintz-Plasse, Miller and Wiig – would return for the sequel.
-New cast includes Kit Harington as Eret, Cate Blanchett as Valka, and Djimon Hounsou as Drago Bludvist.
-John Powell, the composer of the first film's score, returned for the second and third film.
+All of the cast from the first film – Baruchel, Butler, Ferguson, Ferrera, Hill, Mintz-Plasse, Miller and Wiig –returned for the sequel.
+New additions include Kit Harington as Eret, Cate Blanchett as Valka, and Djimon Hounsou as Drago Bludvist.

-Set five years after the events of the original film, Hiccup and Toothless have successfully united dragons and Vikings.
+Set five years after the events of the first film, Hiccup and Toothless have successfully united dragons and Vikings on the island of Berk.
 Now 20 years old, Hiccup is pressed to succeed his father as chieftain.
-When he discovers a group of dragon trappers led by Drago Bludvist, he goes on a quest to find Drago, while also coming across his long-lost mother Valka.
+When he discovers a group of dragon trappers led by Drago Bludvist, he goes on a quest to find Drago and stop him, while also coming across his long-lost mother Valka.